Co-coaching: Sociology

 Learning from another person, and vice versa, has proven to show a sociological impact in the learning stages.
 As one learns in a co-coaching environment, the person may feel an ease to learning because of a much more relaxed stage, compared to that of only being coached where they may feel more pressure.
 Since there is an easement in this learning process, information can easily be addressed from person to person.
 This can have a strong impact on the person when it comes to the learning process, but also it can have its drawbacks.
-Since it is more relaxed coaching method, the coach is able to make more mistakes, thus having the potential to hurt or slow down the learning method.
+Since it is a more relaxed coaching method, the coach is able to make more mistakes, thus having the potential to hurt or slow down the learning method.

 Not only can co-coaching be viewed as a sociological aspect, but it can also be categorized in the behavioral terminology as well.
 Since the coach and coachee are learning coaching techniques from one another, their behavior to the matter is also being altered.
 The easiness of each person learning and teaching each other can be an appreciated form that others may use and respond to willingly.
-This approach allows the user to integrate their technique into something they seem fit, while at the same time advancing their own skills and mindset as they become the coach/coachee.
+This approach allows the user to integrate their technique into something they see fit, while at the same time advancing their own skills and mindset as they become the coach/coachee.

 As one might use co-coaching as a personal learning experience, co-coaching can also be used as a tool to study people involving the learning process and a working environment.
-Social scientists can use co-coaching to study the sociological impact that it has to a person, or a group as a whole.
-As coaching presents itself as one of the key factors in success, learning the basic techniques into guiding another person is essential in the development and achievement that results in coaching.
+Social scientists can use co-coaching to study the sociological impact that it has on a person, or a group as a whole.
+As coaching presents itself as one of the key factors in success, learning the basic techniques to guide another person is essential in the development and achievement that results in coaching.
 The entire learning process between coaching and learning is what social scientists deem the most important to further advance the learning of human beings on a social status.

 Experiments can even be done to determine the best method when dealing with co-coaching.
-The coach and coachee are valuable resources in understanding the correlation between the two and how each one advances each other.
+The coach and coachee are valuable resources in understanding the correlation between the two and how each one advances the other.
 As one would usually prove this to be the case as in a face to face altercation, another way this technique could be distributed and tested could be that of the phone and internet.
 This way would furthermore advance the social science of learning in a modern-day way and could potentially create a futuristic way in the way people learn.